 Thursday, September 14

-Walking 101 is a two-part mini-course designed for community-level advocates and professionals who are new to the walking movement.
+Walking Advocacy 101 is a two-part mini-course designed for community-level advocates and professionals who are new to the walking movement.
+We recommend participants plan to attend both sessions, which will include a walkability audit during the mid-afternoon break.

 Based on America Walks’ successful Walking College distance-learning program, the curriculum has been designed to nurture the development of the “hard” and “soft” skills that are necessary to become effective change agents.
 The two 90-minute sessions will include TED-Talk style presentations, facilitated small-group discussion, and a comprehensive toolkit of resources.